 Shady Oak Primary School for the 2014-15 School year will have classes for grades 1st through 5th grade.
 The learning environment will be the same hands-on, center based, individualized learning experience parents have come to expect from Shady Oak Christian School.
-Please call Nancy Wenzel at 281-344-1291 or email her at email@example.com to set up an appointment with Debbie Elder, Shady Oak Primary School Director Fall 2014, to tour our Primary School Campus.
+Please email Nancy Wenzel at email@example.com to set up an appointment with Debbie Elder, Shady Oak Primary School Director Fall 2014, to tour our Primary School Campus.

 Fall Semester 2014 – Important Dates at Shady Oak Christian School

 |Tuesday, August 19||Parent Orientation @ Packet Pick-up, 6:30 to 8:00 p.m. in the Shady Oak Primary Building at 600 Main Street|

 |Friday, August 29||New Student Visitation from 10:00 – 11:00 a.m.
 Meet your teacher and drop off forms|

 |Monday, September 1||Labor Day Holiday – No School.|

 |Tuesday, September 2||1st Day of School for all Kindergarten, Bridge and 5-day & T-Th Preschool Students.|